-There are 16 memory slots on the system board.
-For detailed information, see "Memory module installation rules" on page 58.
+There are 24 memory slots on the system board.
+For more information, see "Memory module installation rules" on page 66.

-22 Microprocessor 2 socket
+23 Microprocessor 2 socket

-28 Microprocessor 1 socket
+37 Microprocessor 1 socket

-If the server has two microprocessors, each of the microprocessor is secured in the microprocessor socket on the system board and a heat sink is installed above the microprocessor to provide cooling.
-If the server has only one microprocessor, the microprocessor socket 2 is protected by a microprocessor socket cover.
+For server models with two microprocessors, each of the microprocessor is secured in the microprocessor socket on the system board and a heat sink is installed above it to provide cooling.
+For server models with one microprocessor, the socket for the microprocessor 2 is protected by a microprocessor socket cover.